-There are many famous painters that have used gouache paint in their artwork, for finished pieces or studies.
-Gouache paint is a versatile medium, and it can be used on many different surfaces.
+Many famous painters have used gouache paint in their artwork for finished pieces or studies.
+Gouache paint is a versatile medium that can be used on many different surfaces.
 This is a selection of famous gouache painters, certainly very personal!

 William Turner, English, 1775–1851